openethereum/pwasm-tutorial/README.md

 cargo install pwasm-utils
 ```

-One should then run `wasm-build` agains plain Cargo-generated `.wasm` artifact (`target/wasm32-unknown-unknown/release/pwasm_tutorial_contract.wasm`) to trim and optimise it for blockchain usage.
+One should then run `wasm-build` against the plain Cargo-generated `.wasm` artifact (`target/wasm32-unknown-unknown/release/pwasm_tutorial_contract.wasm`) to trim and optimise it for blockchain usage.
 That is done with a single command `wasm-build --target=wasm32-unknown-unknown ./target pwasm_tutorial_contract` (it assumes the proper subfolder structure of Cargo's `target` folder automatically); that invocation results in a `target/pwasm_tutorial_contract.wasm` blockchain-ready bytecode being produced.

 For your convenience, every step in our tutorial features a `build.sh` shell script, which incorporates the proper `wasm-build` call (unfortunately, cargo's build pipeline is not yet extensible enough to feature such steps automatically).
 Alternatively, one can trivially call the same wasm packing manually after every build.